zdave-parity/jam-np/simple.md

 132.

 ```
-Epoch Index = u32 (Should identify the epoch that the ticket will be used in)
 Attempt = { 0, 1 } (Single byte)
 Bandersnatch RingVRF Proof = [u8; 784]
 Ticket = Attempt ++ Bandersnatch RingVRF Proof (As in GP)

 Validator -> Validator

---> Epoch Index ++ Ticket
+--> Epoch Index ++ Ticket (Epoch index should identify the epoch that the ticket will be used in)
 --> FIN
 <-- FIN
 ```